 The healthcare industry is one of the fastest growing sectors in 3D printing.
 According to London-based research consultancy IDTechX, approximately 43 percent (or, $3 billion) of the 3D printing industry's revenues of $ 7 billion in 2025 will be derived from healthcare.
 This is because 3D printers are used to make everything from prosthetic limbs to ears to exoskeletons for paraplegics.

 Here are five body parts made using 3D printers:

-Collaborating across continents was resource- and time-intensive until Stratasys, Ltd's (NASDAQ: SSYS) Makerbot loaned them two 3D printers from its Replicator series.
-That slashed the time required to make Robohands by more than half and, according to its website, enabled them to help more than 200 people across the world.
+Hands: South Africa native Richard Van As and American Ivan Owen from Washingston connected via the Internet to start Good Enough Tech (GET).
+Van As had lost the fingers on his right hand in a carpentry accident.
+Owen had experience designing mechanical arms.
+Together, they collaborated to make Robohands, the world's first robotic hand using 3D printers.
+Collaborating across continents was resource- and time-intensive until Stratasys' Makerbot loaned them two 3D printers from its Replicator series.
+That slashed the time required to make Robohands by more than half and, according to its website, enabled more than 200 people across the world.